Taunton hospital comes under fire

-Musgrove Park Hospital in Taunton is braced for a rash of compensation claims after half of patients who had basic cataract operations there earlier this year suffered unexplained problems, including blurred vision and swollen corneas.
+Musgrove Park Hospital in Taunton is braced for a rash of compensation claims after half the patients who had basic cataract operations there suffered unexplained problems, including blurred vision and swollen corneas.

 The operations were carried out by a private company, Vanguard Healthcare, brought in by the hospital to try to clear a backlog, partly due to ophthalmic staff leaving the hospital Trust.
 The contract with Vanguard has now been terminated and their mobile surgery unit quarantined.
 Many patients affected have had to come back for treatment, but some may need further surgery in the future.